helium/HIP/0029-multisignature-keys.md

 # Stakeholders
 [stakeholders]: #stakeholders

-This change should not affect any current Hotspot owners or HNT holders as it is a purely additive change to existing key types.
+This change should not affect any current asset owners as it is a purely additive change to existing key types.

-We believe that this feature will enable new ownership organization of HST, HNT and Hotspots on the network.
+We believe that this feature will enable new ownership organization of assets like Hotspots, Validators, OUIs, HNT, HST, etc.

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation